PavanRangani/docs/docs/prd/gifting/browse-gift.md

 - Shows `Indirect` tag with `Indirect` Gift.
   - `Indirect` gift means Gift which are not given directly.
   - For e.g. If gift is given to Partnership, then for the owner of that partnership, its `Indirect` Gift because its not given to owner directly but its given via Partnership
+- If the 'Given' tab has no record and the 'Received' tab has a record.
+[See this mockups](https://drive.google.com/file/d/1owlcwN8dRABsualWCSmPmDlqLZou3f0j/view)
+- If the 'Received' tab has no record and the 'Given' tab has a record.
+[See this mockups](https://drive.google.com/file/d/17y4-h1qGydEdgCN-UaIZuSLRCZ7HJr9c/view)

 ## Filter